TenGosc007/ott-web-app/README.md

 ---

-To be able to run our project locally, you need to have installed **yarn package manager** If you do not know if you have it installed on your computer and you still want to run our project follow these steps:
+To be able to run the project locally, you need to have installed **yarn package manager** If you do not know if you have it installed on your computer and you still want to run our project follow these steps:

 #### Windows command prompt/Linux bash